 1.1 Accounting Professional & Ethical Standards Board Limited (APESB) issues APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (this Code).
 This Code is operative from 1 January 2020 and supersedes APES 110 Code of Ethics for Professional Accountants (issued in December 2010 and subsequently amended in December 2011, May 2013, November 2013, May 2017 and April 2018).
 Earlier adoption of this Code is permitted.
-Transitional provision relating to Key Audit Partner rotation and revisions to Part 4B apply as specified in the respective transitional provisions on page 17.
+The t_Transitional provision relating to Key Audit Partner rotation and revisions to Part 4B shall apply as up to the date specified in the respective transitional provisions on page 2018.